Austrogomphus mouldsorum

 commonly known as the Kimberley hunter.

 It is only known from one location, in the Kimberley region of Western Australia.

 Austrogomphus mouldsorum is a medium-sized, black and yellow dragonfly.

+Etymology

+The genus name Austrogomphus combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Gomphus, a genus name derived from Greek γόμφος (gomphos, “peg” or “nail”), alluding to the clubbed shape of the abdomen in males.

+In 1999, Theischinger named this species mouldsorum, an eponym honouring the collectors Max Moulds and Barbara J. Moulds.